choripan-systems/Documentation/noBLE/Firmware-Install-On-Windows.md

     0x10000 noBLE.bin
 ```

-If the command completes successfully, the last message printed should say:
+The command will take a few seconds to write the firmware into the flash memory of the ESP32 device.
+If the command completes successfully, the last message printed on the terminal should say:

 ```
 Hard resetting via RTS pin...